candy-kingdom/mints/README.md

 #### `Arg`

 `Arg` is an annotation for positional arguments.

-In CLI, positional arguments work in the same way as in programming languages.
+Positional arguments work in the same way as in programming languages.

-Consider this function:
+Consider the following function:
 ```py
 # test.py